 - A respectful listener who enjoys working hard for you — and with you!

-An honors graduate of Harvard, Mary earned her bachelor’s degree in East Asian Studies with a focus on Japanese history and language.
+An honors graduate of Harvard, Mary earned her bachelor’s degree in East Asian Studies with a focus on Japanese history, literature, and language.
 Her journalism career includes stints as a Pentagon correspondent for Newsweek, North Asia bureau chief for U.S. News & World Report based in Tokyo, and U.S. News’ business editor.